NiklasEi/oicana/docs/content/getting-started/5-1-csharp-integration.typ

 Now let's use the template with inputs that you defined in the previous chapter.
 First, make sure to update the packed template in your ASP.NET project.
 Run `oicana pack` in the template directory and replace `example-0.1.0.zip` in the ASP.NET project with the new file.

 \
-Our `compile` endpoint is currently calling `template.Compile([], [], new CompilationOptions(CompilationMode.Development), ...)`.
+Our `compile` endpoint is currently calling `template.Compile([], [], ExportOptions.Pdf(), new CompilationOptions(CompilationMode.Development))`.
 This compiles the template without any explicit inputs.
 The first empty array are the `json` inputs and the second one the `blob` inputs.
 We will set the input value now, which allows us to compile in production mode.

 \
 Change the endpoint to set the name input you defined earlier.